Medications to Treat Appendicitis

 It is worth noting that while antibiotics can be effective in some cases of uncomplicated acute appendicitis, surgical removal of the appendix (appendectomy) remains the standard treatment for most individuals with appendicitis.

-- Pain relievers: In addition to antibiotics, pain relievers may also be prescribed to manage the pain associated with appendicitis.
 These medications can help reduce discomfort until surgery or antibiotic treatment takes effect.
 Commonly used pain relievers include:

 - Acetaminophen